jiaye-wu/jiaye-wu.github.io/_posts/en-us/2025-02-09-blog-post-PC-trick01.md

 9. The operation is to run a programme, in that dialogue page you create a task that points to the ``MountDDisk.bat`` file in Step 4.
 10. Confirm your changes and type in your login password.
 11. Reboot the computer and you shall have your new disk created.
 If not, tweak the trigger conditions in Step 8.
-12. [optinal] When succeed, you can export the scheduled task rule as a ``.xml`` file for setup in other computers.
+12. [optional] When succeed, you can export the scheduled task rule as a ``.xml`` file for setup in other computers.

 This method is perpetual and supports all functions including recycle bin in the ``NTFS`` file system.

-A note is that, remember to exclude the ``.vhdx`` file shall it exist in the path of file-sync, since they are changed independely across your different computers.
+A note is that, remember to exclude the ``.vhdx`` file shall it exist in the path of file-sync, since they are changed independently across your different computers.

 #### 2.3 All work files in ``.vhdx`` virtual disk (not recommended)